Whiteknight/CSPath/README.md

 The parser and tokenizer are both built using combinator-based recursive descent.
 The parser outputs a list of `IPath` which are then invoked iteratively to return the final result.

 XML documents are just markup and don't come with built-in functionality.
 So, XPath has been designed with a lot of functionality to add some "behavior" to these documents.
 CSPath doesn't need to do that because C# objects have their own behaviors (methods, etc) and many use-cases can be better served by alternative mechanisms (LINQ Queries, method calls).
-CSPath does not intend to include all the functionality of XPath, though it does draw inspiration from XPath.
+CSPath does not intend to include all the functionality of XPath, though it does draw inspiration from XPath syntax and concepts.